orhun/kermit/README.md

 }
 ```

-The command below can be used to create both configuration files.
+The command below can be used to create the both configuration files.

 ```
 curl https://raw.githubusercontent.com/orhun/kermit/master/.config/kermit.conf --output ~/.config/kermit.conf && \